sigoden/llm-functions/README.md

 **2. Build function declarations file and bin dir:**

-First, create a `./functions.txt` file with each function name on a new line.
+First, create a `./tools.txt` file with each tool name on a new line.

-Then, run `argc build` to build function declarations file `./functions.json` and bin dir `./bin/`.
+Then, run `argc build` to build declarations file: `./functions.json` and binaries dir: `./bin/`.

 **3. Configure your AIChat:**